eurocontrol-swim/adc-broker-deploy/README.md

 The REST message publishing interface is available at the address http://localhost/api/publish

 #### Subscriber interface
-The AMQP message receiving interface is available at the address amqps://<username>:<password>@localhost:5771/<queue path>
-The username in this address correspond to the first part of a subscriber mail (before the @).
+The AMQP message receiving interface is available at the address amqps://username:password@localhost:5771/queue_path The username in this address correspond to the first part of a subscriber mail (before the @).
 Only subscribers users have access to the broker.

 ## Send a message